renatomaia/coutil/doc/manual.md

 ### `info.getsystem (what)`

-Returns information about the system according to the following characters present in string `what`:
+Returns numbers corresponding to resource usage of the system according to the following characters present in string `what`:

 - `f`: amount of free memory available in the system, as reported by the kernel (bytes).
 - `p`: total amount of physical memory in the system (bytes).